Colombian identity card

-The Colombian Identity Card (Documento de Identidad Colombiano, [dokuˈmento ðejðentiˈðað kolomˈbjano], also known as Cédula de ciudadanía) is an identity document issued to Colombian citizens by local registry offices in Colombia and diplomatic missions abroad to every Colombian person over 18 years of age, since for minors it is the "Tarjeta de Identidad.”
-This is the only valid identification document for all civil, political, administrative and judicial acts according to Colombian Law 39 of 1961.
-They are produced and issued by the National Civil Registry.
+The Colombian Identity Card (Documento de Identidad Colombiano, [dokuˈmento ðejðentiˈðað kolomˈbjano], also known as Cédula de Ciudadanía) is the identity document issued by local registry offices in Colombia and by diplomatic missions abroad to every Colombian citizen over 18 years of age.
+Minors are issued an identity card or "Tarjeta de Identidad”.
+It is the only valid identification document for all civil, political, administrative, and judicial acts, as mandated by Colombian Law 39 of 1961.
+The cards are produced and issued by the National Civil Registry.

 History

-On November 24, 1952, the first Citizenship Certificate was issued to the then President of the Republic, Laureano Gómez Castro, with number 1.
-Later, in 1954, women were able to exercise the right to elect and be elected.
-The first female identity card was issued on May 25, 1956, to Doña Carola Correa de Rojas Pinilla, wife of the then President of Colombia, General Gustavo Rojas Pinilla, with number 20,000,001.
-This document is the so-called "Blanca Laminada.”
+On November 24, 1952, the first Citizenship Certificate was issued to the then-President of the Republic, Laureano Gómez Castro with the serial number 1.

+Later, in 1954, women gained the right to vote and to stand for election.
+The first female identity card was issued on May 25, 1956, to Doña Carola Correa de Rojas Pinilla, wife of then- President of Colombia, Gustavo Rojas Pinilla, with the serial number 20,000,001.
+This document was known as the "Blanca Laminada" or White Laminated Card.

-In 1993 a brown laminated identification card was produced.
-Information on the previous identification card such as skin color and signs is eliminated, and information on blood type, the citizen's sex and a barcode is added.
-Since May 2000, the identity document "Amarilla con hologramas" (yellow with holograms) has been produced, based on AFIS (Automated Fingerprint Identification Identification System) technology.
-Along with this format, two others circulated (white and brown), either of which was recognized as a legitimate means of citizen identification.
+In 1993, a brown plastic identification card was introduced, omitting previous details like skin color and distinguishing marks, and adding new information, including blood type, gender, and a barcode.
+Since May 2000, the updated identity document, known as "Amarilla con hologramas" (Yellow with Holograms), has been issued, incorporating AFIS (Automated Fingerprint Identification System) technology.
+During this transition, both the earlier white and brown formats remained valid and were recognized as legitimate forms of citizen identification.

-In 2003, the format of the PIN (Personal Identification Number) was changed.
-Previously, a person had an identity card number and was later assigned a different one upon turning 18.
-In the aforementioned year, an alphabetical complement to the identity card number began to be used.
-Later, in 2004, the NIP system was changed to the NUIP (Unique Personal Identity Number) that identifies a single citizen throughout their life; the numbering begins with the number 1.000.000.000.
-Citizens who were issued an identity card before 2003 kept the same number.
+In 2003, the format of the Personal Identification Number (PIN) was updated.
+Previously, individuals received an identity card number as minors and were assigned a different number upon turning 18.
+Starting that year, an alphabetical prefix was introduced to the identity card number.
+Then, in 2004, the PIN system was replaced by the NUIP (Unique Personal Identity Number), which assigns each citizen a lifelong, unique identifier.
+The new NUIP numbering began at 1,000,000,000.
+Citizens who had been issued an identity card before 2003 retained their original number.

-In 2005, and after a series of bureaucratic and technical problems, the National Registry of Civil Status of Colombia, through a decree, determined that as of January 1, 2010, the only valid identity document will be the one issued to from the year 2000, which was the yellow one with holograms.
-This date was later postponed to July 31, 2010.
+In 2005, following a series of bureaucratic and technical challenges, the National Registry of Civil Status of Colombia issued a decree establishing that, as of January 1, 2010, only identity documents issued since 2000—the yellow card with holograms—would be considered valid.
+This deadline was subsequently extended to July 31, 2010.

 In 2020, a new electronic identity document was announced, which began to be issued on December 1 of the same year.
 The document allows citizens to identify themselves and carry out procedures without the need for a physical document.
-The electronic document can be stored on any smartphone device through the National Civil Registry’s app, available on Android and iOS devices.
+The electronic document can be stored on any smartphone device through the National Civil Registry's app, available on Android and iOS devices.